 Ethicon Hernia Mesh was first approved in April 2010 under FDA 510(k) clearance, meaning it did not require FDA review or clinical trials to evaluate its safety before being placed on the market.

-In addition to serving as lead counsel for the Atrium C-QUR hernia mesh multidistrict litigation, Motley Rice attorneys have litigated cases involving other defective mesh products for more than a decade and continue to hold leadership roles in litigation and mesh-related settlements.
+Motley Rice attorneys have litigated cases involving multiple defective mesh products for more than a decade and continue to hold leadership roles in litigation and mesh-related settlements.
 Motley Rice attorney Don Migliori serves as the co-lead plaintiffs' counsel and liaison counsel for the Composix Kugel Mesh multidistrict litigation in federal Rhode Island court on behalf of thousands of people alleging injury by the hernia repair patch.
-Additionally, he serves as liaison counsel for the nearly 2,000 Composix Kugel Mesh lawsuits consolidated in Rhode Island state court.
+Additionally, he serves as liaison counsel for the nearly 12,000 Composix Kugel Mesh lawsuits consolidated in Rhode Island state court.
 Additionally, the firm has experience litigating cases against Johnson & Johnson and other transvaginal mesh manufacturers.

 Motley Rice attorney Jonathan Orent has represented thousands of women as co-liaison counsel for TVM litigation In re C.R.
 Bard Inc. in New Jersey state court, and as state court liaison counsel in Massachusetts.